+While we believe our working capital is, as of the date of this annual report, sufficient for our present working capital requirements, including to fund the PMA submission to the FDA for our Ablatherm through completion of the approval process, we will need to raise additional capital to repay our indebtedness when due or in the event of significant delays with the FDA PMA submission.
+If funding is not available on acceptable terms, or at all, we may need to delay the approval process, decrease our operating expenses or renegotiate with the holders of our outstanding debentures.
 On January 19, 2012, we entered into a privately negotiated exchange agreement (the "Exchange Agreement") with all of the holders of our outstanding 9% Senior Convertible Debentures due October 29, 2012 and Warrant holders, whereby all October 2007 Convertible Debentures and Warrants were exchanged for \$10.0 million of new non-convertible debentures (the "New Debentures"), 1,948,871 newly issued ordinary shares, 408,691 new warrants (the "January 2012 Warrants") and US\$ 500,000 in cash.
-See Item 8 "Financial Information-Significant Changes as of April 26, 2012- January 2012 Exchange Agreement).
+See Item 5 "Operating and Financial Review and Prospects").

-In accordance with the terms of our the New Debentures, until October 29, 2012, the Company has the option to pay interest on the New Debentures in shares.
-Following that date, the holders of New Debentures can elect to receive interest payments in shares or in cash.
+In accordance with the terms of the New Debentures, as from October 29, 2012, the holders of New Debentures can elect to receive interest payments in shares or in cash.
 The current economic and financial environment has adversely affected and may continue to affect our share price, thus we may be unable to make payment in shares without significantly diluting the interest of the existing shareholders.
 If we are unable to issue shares on reasonable terms or if holder of New Debentures so elect, we may need to make interest payments in cash, thus negatively affecting our working capital.